WNVissie/BurgundyRoster/API_DOCUMENTATION.md

 ## 🔐 Authentication

+**Note:** Authentication is currently disabled for most endpoints during testing.
+Only login and Google OAuth endpoints require credentials for now.
+JWT tokens will be required for all endpoints after testing is complete.

-All API endpoints (except login) require JWT authentication.
+All API endpoints (except login) require JWT authentication (when enabled).
 Include the token in the Authorization header:

 ```
 Authorization: Bearer <your-jwt-token>